gautham-umasankar/Ising_model/poor_man/README.md

 ```
 This runs the code for an Adjacency matrix (In file Adjacency.txt) with 100 nodes, 30 iterations, 2 runs per value of alpha and beta.
 Alpha is swept from 0.1 to 2.0 in steps of 0.1.
 Beta is swept from 0.1 to 1.0 in steps of 0.1.
 The trajectory of the spins,the best solution obtained and its trajectory and a bifurcation plot (Final value vs Alpha, Final value vs Beta) are plotted.
 The

+# Experimental code
+The main code is the `poor_man.c` file.
+As mentioned in the outer README, there are some changes required for loopback and using the experimental setup.
+In either case though, the code must first be compiled with all the necessary libraries (the ap_fixed libraries in Vivado HLS, the driver functions generated from Vivado HLS for the FPGA design and of course the Red Pitaya APIs).
+Then the appropriate bitstream must be loaded after which the executable can be run.
+The options provided through command line are(each preceded by '-':

+1. N: Number of spins
+2. i: Number of iterations per spin
+3. v: Standard deviation of noise
+4. j: Change file to be read
+5. r: Number of runs
+6. o: Offset
+7. s: Scaling factor due to the photodiode
+8. n: Number of points in noise
+9. F: Frequency of the DAC
+10. A: Attenuation factor to be used for the ADC
+11. S: write to synchronisation file
+12. L: Write to trajectory file

+There are more options for the fixed point implementation in the other folder as well.
+The code by default uses the files in the Maxcut_instances/benchmark_list folder.